-ATR Team Members/Disciplines Expertise Required ATR Lead The ATR lead should be a senior professional with experience in preparing Section 206 or GLFER decision documents and conducting ATR.
+ATR Team Expertise Required Members/Disciplines ATR Lead The ATR lead should be a senior professional with experience in preparing Section 206 or GLFER decision documents and conducting ATR.
 The lead should also have the necessary skills and experience to lead a virtual team through the ATR process.
 Typically, the ATR lead will also serve as a reviewer for a specific discipline (such as planning, economics, environmental resources, etc).
 Planning The Planning reviewer should be a senior water resources planner with experience in ecosystem restoration plan formulation.
-Environmental The team member should have extensive knowledge of the integration of environmental evaluation and compliance requirements, pursuant to national environmental statutes (NEPA), applicable executive orders and other Federal ecosystem restoration planning requirements.
-Cultural Resource Specialist The team member should have extensive knowledge of the compliance requirements, pursuant to Section 106 of the National Historic Preservation Act and executive orders governing Nationally recognized Cultural Resources.
-Economics The Economics Team member should have experience with calculating Cost Effectiveness (CE) and conducting an Incremental Cost Analysis (ICA) for restoration projects.
+Environmental The team member should have extensive knowledge of the integration of environmental evaluation and compliance requirements, pursuant to national environmental statutes (NEPA), applicable executive orders and other Federal planning requirements, into the planning of Civil Works comprehensive plans and implementation projects.
+Economics The Economics Team member should have experience with calculating Cost Effective (CE) and conducting an Incremental Cost Analysis (ICA) for restoration projects.
 Hydraulic Engineering Hydrology & Hydraulics: Team member will be an expert in the field of hydrology & hydraulics and have a thorough understanding of open channel dynamics, application of, flood routing, and watershed hydrology and a working knowledge of HEC-RAS.
-The H&H Team member should also be knowledgeable about sediment transport modeling.
-Geotechnical Engineering Geotechnical evaluation of dams and spillway structures such as static and dynamic slope stability evaluation; ability to provide the analysis and evaluation of the river and impoundment bottom to support the placement of a pipeline, especially near the dam where some excavation near the dam may be required.
-Civil Engineering Team member will be an expert in the art and science of civil design, especially familiar with the design of dams.
+The H&H Team member should also be knowledgable about sediment transport and familiar with sediment transport modeling.
+Geotechnical Engineering geotechnical evaluation of dams and spillway structures such as static and dynamic slope stability evaluation, evaluation of the seepage through earthen embankments and under seepage through the foundation of the structures Civil Engineering Team member will be an expert in the art and science of civil design.
 Should also be a licensed professional engineer.

 Cost Engineering Cost Engineer: Team member shall be familiar with estimates for civil works (water retention, flood control, etc.), structural work (bridges, overpass, etc.) and environmental clean-up.
 The Cost Engineer will be required to perform some quantity checks.
 Be familiar with the USACE estimating software MII in reviewing cost estimate.
+Operation & Maintenance Team member will be familiar with the day to day operations of a fish passage in association with hydropower generation.
 Real Estate The Team member will be an expert in ecosystem restoration planning outside the client district, and selected from the Real Estate ATR Roster.

 - c.
 Documentation of ATR.
 DrChecks review software will be used to document all ATR comments, responses and associated resolutions accomplished throughout the review process.
 Comments should be limited to those that are required to ensure adequacy of the product.
-The four key parts of a quality review comment will normally include: - The review concern identify the product's information deficiency or incorrect application of policy, guidance, or procedures; - (2) The basis for the concern cite the appropriate law, policy, guidance, or procedure that has not be properly followed; - (3) The significance of the concern indicate the importance of the concern with regard to its potential impact on the plan selection, recommended plan components, efficiency (cost), effectiveness (function/outputs), implementation responsibilities, safety, Federal interest, or public acceptability; and - (4) The probable specific action needed to resolve the concern identify the action(s) that the reporting officers must take to resolve the concern.
+The four key parts of a quality review comment will normally include: - (1) The review concern identify the product's information deficiency or incorrect application of policy, guidance, or procedures; - (2) The basis for the concern cite the appropriate law, policy, guidance, or procedure that has not be properly followed; - (3) The significance of the concern indicate the importance of the concern with regard to its potential impact on the plan selection, recommended plan components, efficiency (cost), effectiveness (function/outputs), implementation responsibilities, safety, Federal interest, or public acceptability; and - (4) The probable specific action needed to resolve the concern identify the action(s) that the reporting officers must take to resolve the concern.